 Do glucosamine supplements help with joint pain?

-Glucosamine sulphate, sometimes spelt sulfate, is found naturally in the body.
+Sometimes spelt sulfate, it's found naturally in the body.
 Glucosamine is a building block for many parts of your joints, including tendons, cartilage, synovial fluid and ligaments.
-Those with joint pain can use glucosamine to help keep their joints healthy and to boost the body’s natural levels of glucosamine.
+If you have joint pain you can use glucosamine to help keep joints healthy and boost the body’s natural levels of glucosamine.

 Glucosamine supplements are made from shellfish or vegetarian options are available; and the tablets can be bought from LloydsPharmacy online and instore or supermarkets.